eileenowang/final_project_part_iii/README.md

 # Project Overview

+The story I am trying to tell is in 3 phases: 1) Why we should care about elderly happiness, 2) Exploring what contributes to happiness, and finally 3) How can we help the elderly we know pursue happiness.

 Click here for [Part I: Project outline](https://eileenowang.github.io/final_project_eileenwang/)

 Click here for [Part II: High level summary of project](https://eileenowang.github.io/final_project_part_ii/)